Harvard University endowment: Management history

-Current Management

 On September 30, 2016, N.P.
-Narvekar was appointed as CEO.
+"Narv" Narvekar was appointed as CEO.
 In January 2017, Narvekar announced the company would be laying off about half of the 230-employee staff by outsourcing some positions and closing all its internally managed hedge funds by the end of the 2017 fiscal year.
 In 2019, Narvekar was paid $9.3 million compensation.

-Harken Energy
+Controversies

 In 2002, Harvard Management Company was linked to George W. Bush's Harken Energy scandal.
 Specifically, Michael R. Eisenson, who would later found private equity firm Charlesbank Capital Partners was the Harvard representative on the Harken Energy board when Harvard made a $30 million investment into the ill-fated oil company venture.
 At the time, employees were accused of improperly investing their own money into Harken but Harvard deemed those investments appropriate.

-Investments in Romania

 From 2004 to 2015 Harvard University acquired 33,600 hectares (83,000 acres) of Romanian forest land.
 In 2015 they abruptly sold their entire holding to a subsidiary of Ikea.
-These holdings have since faced significant legal challenge as many were acquired corruptly during Romania’s post-Communist restitution process.
+These holdings have since faced significant legal challenge as many were acquired corruptly during Romania's post-Communist restitution process.